turtl/www/views/docs/clients/core/local_db.md

 When the encryption completes, the file is split up into two places:

 1. The note.
-Each note has a `file` object attached that, if a file is present, stores the file's post-encryption HMAC hash as well as the file's filename and type.
-The file contents are *never* stored in this object.
+Each note has a `file` object attached that, if a file is present, stores the file's post-encryption hash as well as the file's filename and type.
+The file contents are not stored in this object.
 This allows information about the file to be referenced without having to do further lookups in the local database.
 Note that the note's `file` object *always* uses the same encryption key as the note.
 1. The `files` table.
 This is where the file's contents are stored (encrypted).
-The `id` field of each record in this table is the HMAC hash of the file's post-encryption payload.
-This allows a note to easily reference the file's contents by the hash it has stored and avoids any strange id-generating schemes when we have an HMAC ID for free.
+The `id` field of each record in this table is the hash of the file's post-encryption payload.
+This allows a note to easily reference the file's contents by the hash it has stored and avoids any strange id-generating schemes.

 The `Files` collection is a lot like other syncing collections, however it only syncs remotely (there is no in-memory representation of a file record other than